 At Geneseo, New York

-Wendy Smith joined the Loyola College Education Department in 2003.
+Wendy Smith joined the Loyola Education Department in 2003.
 Since then, she has taught a variety of reading courses, both graduate and undergraduate.
-She became chair of the Teacher Education Department in the fall of 2009.
-Wendy is an active member of the Loyola College Quilting Guild, has participated in Sophomore Road Trip and multiple diversity reading groups both as a reader and as a leader.
+She previously served as chair of the Teacher Education department.
+Wendy is an active member of the Loyola Quilting Guild, has participated in Sophomore Road Trip and multiple diversity reading groups both as a reader and as a leader.
 Prior to coming to Loyola, Wendy was a Peace Corps Volunteer in South Korea, a special education teacher in rural North Carolina and an assistant professor at the University of Wyoming.

 Awards and Grants